 Intermittent Fasting for Weight Loss During Menopause In a Nutshell

 Is intermittent fasting for weight loss any different during menopause?
-Well, the basic principles remain unchanged but there are some additional considerations specifically geared towards menopausal women (that relate mostly to exercise).
+The basic principles remain unchanged, but some additional considerations are geared explicitly towards menopausal women (that relate primarily to exercise).

 Basic Intermittent Fasting for Weight Loss Principles